TUDelft-CITG/halem/docs/halem.rst

 HALEM
 =========

-This page lists all functions and classes available in the halem, halem.Mesh_maker, halem.Functions and halem.Calc_path modules.
+This page lists all functions and classes available in the halem, halem.Mesh_maker, halem.Functions and halem.path_finder modules.
 For examples on how to use these submodules please check out the Examples page, information on installing HALEM can be found on the Installation page.

 Submodules
 ----------